PATRIC3/p3_docs/docroot/user_guides/workspaces/groups.md

 # PATRIC Groups

 ## Overview
-In PATRIC, "Groups" are custom collections of selected items.
+In PATRIC, "Groups" are custom collections of selected genomes or features.
 They are particularly useful for organizing and managing data sets of interest for further exploration and analysis.

 ### See also:
   * [Workspace](../workspaces/workspace.html)